rouseguy/quotes/quotes-1.md

+> ”Somebody once told me the definition of hell:

+“On your last day on earth, the person you became will meet the person you could have become.” — Anonymous

+---

 > “If anyone tells you that a certain person speaks ill of you, do not make excuses about what is said of you but answer, "He was ignorant of my other faults, else he would not have mentioned these alone.” ― Epictetus

 ---